appliedoceansciences/borealis_sbc/readme.md

 - `cobs_to_shm`: A binary compiled from C code which reads COBS-framed packets from the USB CDC serial device representing the acoustic DAQ, and fans them out to a shared-memory ring buffer (and optionally logs them).
 This binary comes from its own repository, is not unique to BOREALIS, and will be installed to `/usr/local/bin/`.

 - `cobs_to_shm.service`: Invokes the above binary, with BOREALIS-specific logic.
 Will be installed to `/etc/systemd/system/`

-- `handle_sbc_command.py`, `handle_sbc_command.service`: This script runs at boot and has a short two-way communcation with the BOREALIS Mote firmware via the hardware UART, in which the Mote tells the SBC what other services to subsequently start.
-These files will be installed to `/usr/local/bin/` and `/etc/systemd/system/` respectively.

 - `gpsd.service`: This service invokes `gpsd` in such a way that it can concurrently receive NMEA strings from the same UART that customer application code can use to send output to the `serial_bridge` logic on the BOREALIS Mote.
 This file will be installed to `/etc/systemd/system/`.